wttech/gradle-aem-plugin/dists/gradle-aem-tailer/README.md

 2. Edit *gradle.properties* file.
 3. Start tool again.

+## Tips

-*Notice!* After updating file *incidentFilter.txt* tool does not need to be restarted.
+* After updating file *incidentFilter.txt* tool does not need to be restarted.
+* By clicking on incident GUI notification, file with corresponding logs will be opened.
+On Windows, consider setting nicer than *Notepad* default text editor for *.log files (e.g [Notepad++](https://notepad-plus-plus.org)) to use it immediatelly after clicking on notification.